discord-extensions-archived/modern-user-connections/README.md

 <img src="./assets/banner.png">

+# Addon Archived
+Discord has updated user connections quite a bit, and the way the changes are done just dont allow me to actually fix it so it can work the way it is intended.
+To go in depth, connections with metadata would not have the background for the connection scale right.
+I've tried a few other hacky methods, but none of them (at least the ones within my knowledge) work.
+The elements would have to be strutured a bit differenlty, and there probably is some way to actually fix it, but it's not really worth it to me.

+TL;DR This addon has been archived and will no longer be maintained due to a Discord update.

 # Downloads
 ### **[Powercord](https://powercord.dev/) & [Vizality](https://vizality.com/)**
 Head over to your **Themes folder -> open your terminal of choice -> copy-paste the following, then press enter**: